Skip to Content

 The prognosis for patients with clinically detectable recurrences is generally poor, regardless of cell type.
 Those patients who recur with local or regional tumor detected only by I131 scan, however, have a better prognosis.
 The selection of further treatment depends on many factors, including cell type, uptake of I131, prior treatment, site of recurrence, and individual patient considerations.
 Surgery with or without I131 ablation can be useful in controlling local recurrences, regional node metastases, or, occasionally, metastases at other localized sites.
 Approximately 50% of the patients operated on for recurrent tumors can be rendered free of disease with a second operation.
 Local and regional recurrences detected by I131 scan and not clinically apparent can be treated with I131 ablation and have an excellent prognosis.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent thyroid cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with recurrent thyroid cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.